 Wrestlers acting in mainstream films has always been a strange concept.
 From Hulk Hogan’s cameos and bit parts in Gremlins 2 and Rocky 3 to Dwayne "The Rock" Johnson’s awful CGI giant half-scorpion in The Mummy 2, it has taken a long time for wrestlers to be taken seriously in acting roles.

 But the tides have been starting to turn in the last few years, with Dwayne Johnson becoming the 2018 highest-paid actor in Hollywood, Dave Bautista’s star on the rise with recent success in The Avengers film franchise, and John Cena seemingly being primed to be the next Hollywood megastar.
-It has taken all three a while to reach this peak, and it appears to have big box office success, you need to step away from the ring and focus solely on your acting career.
+It has taken all three a while to reach this peak.
+It appears to have big box office success; you need to step away from the ring and focus solely on your acting career.

-The first wrestler to pull off the transition of “retiring” from the ring, to starring in a number one box-office movie was none other than Rowdy Roddy Piper.
-Roddy Piper starred in over fifty films and television shows with a variety of great performances, yet still struggled to get away from being typecast as a wrestler.
+The first wrestler to pull off the transition of "retiring" from the ring to starring in a number one box-office movie was none other than Rowdy Roddy Piper.
+Roddy Piper starred in over fifty films and television shows with various great performances, yet still struggled to get away from being typecast as a wrestler.